choice-form/icons-library/packages/preview-app/README.md

-# @choiceform/icons-library-preview
+# @choiceform/icons-generate-preview

 Icon Library Preview App

-This project provides a visual preview, search, and category browsing interface for all SVG icons available in the Choiceform icon library (@choiceform/icons-library).
+This project provides a visual preview, search, and category browsing interface for all SVG icons available in the Choiceform icon library (@choiceform/icons-generate).
 It is designed to help designers and developers easily find, compare, and test all available icons.

 ## Features

-- Browse and search all icons from @choiceform/icons-library
+- Browse and search all icons from @choiceform/icons-generate
 - Filter by category and tags
 - View usage code for each icon component
 - Responsive design for various screen sizes

 ## Installation & Dependencies

-This project depends on the icons-library package.
+This project depends on the icons-generate package.
 Install all dependencies from the monorepo root:

 ```bash
 pnpm install